Bipolar Disorder Treatment

 Most alternative treatments for bipolar disorder are really complementary treatments, meaning they should be used in conjunction with medication, therapy, and lifestyle modification.
 Here are a few of the options that are showing promise:

-- Helping Loved Ones with Bipolar Disorder: Bipolar Disorder in Children, Teens, and Family Members
+- Helping a Loved One with Bipolar Disorder: Helping Someone Close to You Who Has Bipolar Disorder

 - Bipolar Medication Guide: Medications and Drugs for Bipolar Disorder Treatment